Secret Accidentally Included in Prompt Context

 2. Agent reads .env or config files as part of project context

-An AI coding assistant is given broad file-system access to “understand the project.”
-It reads .env, config/production.yaml, or terraform.tfvars and those files contain production secrets.
+An AI coding assistant given broad file-system access “to understand the project” reads .env, config/production.yaml, or terraform.tfvars, and those files contain production secrets.

 3. System prompt template includes a secret via string interpolation

-A developer builds the system prompt dynamically and accidentally includes a secret in the template:
+A developer builds the system prompt dynamically and interpolates a secret:

 const systemPrompt = `You are a support agent for our API.
 The internal admin key is ${ADMIN_KEY}.
 Use this for escalations.`;

-How to spot it: Grep all files where system prompts are constructed for process.env., os.environ, or any variable name containing key, secret, token, password.
+How to spot it: Grep every file where prompts are constructed for process.env., os.environ, or any variable name containing key, secret, token, password.

-How to spot it: Log all tool call arguments and run secret-pattern scans over them.
-Check whether headers or authentication arguments are passed as plain strings vs. opaque credential handles.
+How to spot it: Log all tool outputs and run secret-pattern scans over them before they re-enter the conversation.
+Confirm whether credentials are passed as plain strings or as opaque handles.

 5. CI/CD pipeline passes environment variables into prompt templates

-How to spot it: Review every echo $VARIABLE or printenv statement in your CI scripts.
-Check whether any output from these commands is consumed by a prompt-building step.
+How to spot it: Review every echo $VARIABLE and printenv in your CI scripts and check whether their output is consumed by a prompt-building step.
+Note that most CI systems mask secrets in their own UI but do not mask them inside data you pass to an external API.

 6. Chat history persistence captures the secret permanently

-Even if you delete the message from the UI, the secret may have been persisted to a database, included in a training feedback export, or cached in your API provider’s systems.
-You cannot assume deletion is complete.
+Even after you delete the message from the UI, the secret may remain in a database row, a feedback export, a Redis cache, or your provider’s operational logs.
+Deletion from the UI is not deletion from the system.

-How to spot it: Check your chat history storage: database tables, object storage buckets, log shipping destinations.
-Confirm whether the message body is stored and who has read access.
+How to spot it: Search your chat-history storage (database tables, object storage, log-shipping destinations) for the value and confirm who has read access.

 Shortest path to fix